IvanVSmirnov/pyzol/README.rst

-pyzol - python binding for openzfs
+pyzol - python binding for ZFS on Linux
 ================================================================================